Michael Feder, Ph.D.

 Dr. Michael Feder is a senior policy advisor on STEM education at Bose Public Affairs Group.
 He brings over a decade of experience in STEM education practice, policy, and research across the K-12, college, and informal education sectors.

-Michael earned his doctorate and masters degrees in developmental psychology at George Mason University.
-He earned is bachelors degree from Pennsylvania State University.
+Feder earned his doctorate and masters degrees in developmental psychology at George Mason University.
+He earned his bachelors degree from Pennsylvania State University.

 Outside the Office

-Michael is the president of the board of directors for Kid Power, DC – an afterschool and summer youth program provider.
+Feder is the president of the board of directors for Kid Power, DC – an after-school and summer youth program provider.
 He reviews applications for programs managed by the DC Office of the State Superintendent of Education, the National Science Foundation and the Department of Energy.